Free Offer

 • "Grey Out Folded Players".
 By default, the name of folded players will be grayed out.
 You can disable this option.

-7. Manual Calculator
+7. Manual Poker Calculator

 Click "Tools" > "Manual Calculator" or Double Click on the cards display area, you can launch the Manual Calculator.
 During play, you even can replace one card to another by double clicking it.